MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 Time
 ----

-The Core Engine defines two times:
+The Core Engine defines two different times:

 -  the application time: the difference, measured in milliseconds, between the current time and midnight, January 1, 1970, UTC.